jeffhandley/strickland/packages/strickland/README.md

 1. Validators and factories can receive props that get included in validation result objects
 1. Validators can be composed together by writing validator functions that operate over validators
 1. This pattern allows arrays and objects of validators to be validated easily
+1. Even async validation layers on easily, with Promises being returned if needed

 The design and implementation of Strickland ends up being fractal, with composition available at every turn.
 Because validator functions are so simple, Strickland is a great framework on which you can build the validator libraries you need for your application.
 And since Strickland is pure JavaScript and not coupled to any other libraries or concepts, it can be used in any JavaScript application.